OasisYang/OasisYang.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-Yang is currently a Ph.D candidate in Electrical and Computer Engineering (ECE) at University of Illinois at Urbana-Champaign (UIUC).
-He is a research assistant at Image Formation and Processing Group ([IFP](http://ifp-uiuc.github.io/)) led by [Prof. Humphrey Shi](https://www.humphreyshi.com/) of UIUC.
-Before that, he obtained his M.S. in ECE at UIUC in 2020 under the supervision of [Prof. Thomas S. Huang](https://scholar.google.com/citations?user=rGF6-WkAAAAJ&hl=en&oi=ao) (1936-2020).
+Yang is currently a Ph.D student in Electrical and Computer Engineering (ECE) at University of California San Diego (UCSD).
+Before that, he obtained his M.S. in ECE at UIUC in 2020 under the supervision of [Prof. Thomas S. Huang](https://scholar.google.com/citations?user=rGF6-WkAAAAJ&hl=en&oi=ao) (1936-2020) and [Prof. Humphrey Shi]((https://www.humphreyshi.com/).
 Before coming to UIUC, he received his B.S. in ECE from Beihang University in 2017.
 ## Research Interests

 My current research focuses on **computer vision** and **machine learning**.
 Specifically, I have recently worked in